YerupalleVamsi/Leetcode/LeetCode/Max-Difference-You-Can-Get-From-Changing-an-Integer/README.md

 Return the max difference between a and b.

-Note that the new integer (either a or b) must not have any leading zeros, and it must not be 0.
+Note that neither a nor b may have any leading zeros, and must not be 0.